elishatofunmi/elishatofunmi/README.md

 ### Hi there 👋

  My name is Odemakinde Elisha.
 I am an AI engineer/researcher.
 My area of specialization is in edge intelligence.
- - 🔭 I'm currently researching on Music Decoding (interpretation and translation) and the application of computer vision to real-time analytics using Reinforcement learning.
+ - 🔭 I'm currently researching on AI with respect to music decoding (interpretation and translation), furthermore, building state of the art application of computer vision to real-time analytics using Reinforcement learning.
  - 🌱 I’m currently working as a AI Engineer focused on sport analytics.
  - 👯 I’m looking to collaborate on projects relating to AI based sport analytics using vision, language processing and state of the art reinforcement learning architectures.
  - ⚡ Fun fact: I love maths and I implement maths.